 The city has been divided into three zones (A, B and C) and permits have increased to over 10 depending on permit type and access needs.

 Widespread implementation problems have continued in 2019, including contradictory information from local authorities.
 Our current understanding is that their FAQ page is updated frequently including information regarding access to Gianicolo drop-off point.

-To oppose the plan ETOA released several statements, press releases and impact surveys (see Media section).
+To oppose the plan ETOA released several statements, press releases and impact surveys (see resources and Media section).
 We will continue to focus on practical information and support, and continued lobbying.
-If you have any questions regarding the new scheme, or if you have experienced issues communicating with the local authorities, please contact us.
+If you have any questions regarding the scheme, please contact us.

-Update June 2019: In January, when the new coach plan commenced, ETOA contacted Roma Mobilita with a range of questions regarding operational challenges of the plan.
+In January 2019, when the new coach plan commenced, ETOA contacted Roma Mobilita with a range of questions regarding operational challenges of the plan.
 We have now received a response.
 Please click here to read it (in Italian).

 Rome is connected by local buses, trams and three metro lines A (orange), B (blue) and C (green).
 The A and B metro lines meet at Termini (central station).
 Line A has stops near the Vatican, the Trevi fountain and the Spanish Steps while line B stops at attractions like the Colosseum and The Pyramid of Cestius.
 Line C connects Rome to the eastern suburbs.
 The metro lines do not reach areas such as Piazza Navona and Pantheon in the archaeological zone.